 "Guidance online relating to mental health and more do not have BSL versions available, which is unacceptable given the fact that deaf people are also greatly affected by issues such as mental health."
-(Deaf young person)

-Some deaf children may experience bereavement within the family as a result of Covid-19 and if they have delayed language skills they may find it harder to process and handle their feelings around bereavement.
+(Deaf young person) Some deaf children may experience bereavement within the family as a result of Covid-19 and if they have delayed language skills they may find it harder to process and handle their feelings around bereavement.

-Access to online and remote counselling may also present challenges for deaf young people if appropriate measures (such as a speech to text reporter or an interpreter) are not put in place.
+As identified elsewhere within this response, access to online and remote counselling may also present challenges for deaf young people if appropriate measures (such as a speech to text reporter or an interpreter) are not put in place.
 Video technology may not be of sufficient quality for lip-reading.